IrrationalShadow/water/docs/content/notes/styleguide.md

 - Use local variables when applicable only to a specific selector tree.
 - Write variables with one consistent naming convention.

-Using a variant of BEM (the BEM methodology from Yandex), all variables should follow a *"Base, Element, Modifier"* pattern, consisting of structured names and meaningful hyphens.
+Using a variant of BEM (the methodology from Yandex), all variables should follow a *"Base, Element, Modifier"* pattern, consisting of structured names and meaningful hyphens.
 The goal is to effectively create a variable name that both explains what it does, and what it relates to as succinctly as possible.